MaHDiaLaGaB/cs50-final-project/README.md

-after nine weeks of studying hard between learning the essentials of programming with C to the advanced topics in C programming to more modern language yes it is python and from here we learned more about frameworks and here i loved Flask.
+after nine weeks of studying hard between learning the essentials of programming with C to the advanced topics in C programming to more modern language
+.
+ It is python and from here we learned more about frameworks and here i loved Flask.

 ### Problem to solve